EgorZakharov97/EgorZakharov.github.io/README.md

 * A little of patience and enthusiasm

 # Installation
-This installation tutorial is intended to Windows users.
+This installation tutorial is intended for Windows users.
 This process may be different for MacOS.
 In our project we are going to use <mark>Ruby</mark>, <mark>Git</mark> and <mark>Jekyll</mark>.
-As a configuration management framework we are goint to use PowerShell from Microsoft which is basically a command line.
+As a configuration management framework, you are going to use PowerShell from Microsoft which is basically a command line.

 #### Step 1 - Download Ruby
 * Download [Ruby](https://rubyinstaller.org/downloads/) and install it on your machine (if you have not done it previously)